asatarin/asatarin.github.io/talks/2024-05-evolution-of-cloud-block-store.transcript.md

 #### EBS1: An Initial Foray

 {% include timecode.html time="3:18" %}
-So what is evolution?
+What is evolution?
 What did the first version look like?
 And the first version, remember it's 2012, looked like this.
-So on the left, you have your compute, your virtual machines, which interact with the service via a block client.
+On the left, you have your compute, your virtual machines, which interact with the service via a block client.
 And VD is a virtual disk.
-So you can have a bunch of virtual disks attached to a virtual machine.
+You can have a bunch of virtual disks attached to a virtual machine.

 And they talk through a block client, two sides on the right, which is going to be a storage cluster where there is a block manager providing fault tolerance with Paxos.
 And that basically maps your virtual disk into a block server.

 And each virtual disk is managed by a single block server.
-So you always go for a single server for your single virtual disk.
+You always go for a single server for your single virtual disk.
 And further to the right is chunk services, which are basically storing the data.

 Each sub data is stored three ways replicated.